hana-do/outlook-addin-safelink-reverter/README.md

 - Cross-platform Outlook add-in to convert safe links to original links
 - Task pane to show results (number of links in email, safe links converted, link texts)
 - Convert safe links to original links
-- Tested locally on Outlook Windows and Outlook Web (the button took a minute to appear but it worked)
+- Tested on Outlook Windows and Outlook Web
+- Deployed the add-in to a web server --> Download the manifest SafelinkReverter/SafelinkReverterManifest/SafelinkReverter.xml and add to Outlook to use

 Not Work
 ------------